INSIGHT-In Antarctica, does a burgeoning krill fishery threaten wildlife?

 Even without competition from fisheries, the krill supply is under increasing pressure due to both climate change and a partial rebound in whale numbers since the end of commercial whaling.
 A 2016 study in the journal Geophysical Research Letters found warmer waters and increased ice melt could drive krill numbers down about 30 percent this century.

-"We have limited knowledge of the resiliency of krill to warming," Bettina Meyer, a marine biologist at the Alfred Wegener Institute, told Reuters while on a research trip aboard the RV Polarstern in Antarctica.
+"We have limited knowledge of the resiliency of krill to warming," Bettina Meyer, a marine biologist at the Alfred Wegener Institute, told Reuters by phone while conducting krill research for Aker BioMarine aboard the Antarctic Endurance.

 Polar scientists say even current limits on Antarctic krill fisheries may not go far enough to safeguard the food supply for wildlife.
 A single humpback whale in the West Antarctic Peninsula eats up to 3.1 tonnes of krill a day.
 The region has an estimated 3,000 humpbacks.